 In general, bathrooms have toilets.
 That means that you do indeed have some vertical space that can be used as storage no matter HOW small your bathroom is.

-The Dynan shelf unit is perfect for that spot.
+The Dynan ikea toilet shelf is perfect for that spot.

 I’ll be honest.
-I am not a huge fan of shelves over the toilet.
+I am not a huge fan of this particular over the toilet shelf ikea sells.
 If you’re going to do this, keep neat and as sparse as possible.

 Baskets will help a ton to keep this from becoming a cluttered disaster area with a high potential for stuff falling on your head when you are in a, umm, vulnerable position.